Regression

 Standard errors of coefficients.

 Computed as sqrt(dispersion * diag((X’WX)^{-1})) where W are the final IRLS weights.
-Uses QR from the final iteration when available (CPU), falls back to direct inversion (GPU).
+Uses QR from the final iteration when available (CPU).
+GPU path uses direct (X’WX)^{-1} inversion, which is mathematically equivalent.

 Wald test statistics (z for fixed dispersion, t for estimated).